cs1302uga/cs1302-ce25/README.md

 ## Exercise Steps

 For this checkpoint, you will implement your own version of the Unix `find` command.
+You've been using this command in previous exercises.
-Here is an example:
+Here is an example of its execution (which assumes there's a file called `Find.java` in the `ce25` directory):

    ```
    $ find src